Willmannix/onehub-engineering/README.md

 # OneHub Engineering REST API

 ## Overview
 OneHub Engineering is a RESTful API built with Spring Boot.
-This project serves as the backend for managing employee data, providing endpoints for CRUD operations.
+This project serves as the backend for managing employee data, providing an endpoint for adding a new employee.

 ## Features
-- RESTful API endpoints for managing employees
+- RESTful API endpoint for managing employees
 - Validation of input data
 - Error handling
 - Integration with a database using Spring Data JPA
-- Unit and integration tests

 ## Technologies Used
 - Java 11